MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 > * Build the application image
 > * Run the containerized application on an Azure Red Hat OpenShift cluster using the GUI and the CLI

-This article is step-by-step manual guidance for running Open/WebSphere Liberty on an Azure Red Hat OpenShift cluster.
-It walks you through preparing a Liberty application, building the application Docker image and running the containerized application on an Azure Red Hat OpenShift cluster.
 For a more automated solution that accelerates your journey to Azure Red Hat OpenShift cluster, see [Deploy IBM WebSphere Liberty and Open Liberty on Azure Red Hat OpenShift](/azure/openshift/howto-deploy-java-liberty-app?toc=/azure/developer/java/ee/toc.json&bc=/azure/developer/java/breadcrumb/toc.json) using Azure Marketplace offer.

 For more information on Open Liberty, see [the Open Liberty project page](https://openliberty.io/).
 For more information on WebSphere Liberty, see [the WebSphere Liberty product page](https://www.ibm.com/cloud/websphere-liberty).